Vraj Hindu Temple: Vraj Youth

-Vraj contains a youth group consisting of young volunteers and students from all over the USA.
+Vraj contains a youth group consisting of young volunteers and students from all over the United States.
 It was created to encourage service to the community and broaden knowledge of Indian Heritage.
 Vraj youth members are mostly in high school, college, graduate school, or working with ages ranging anywhere from 16 to 28.

 Vraj youth are involved in all occasions offered from the temple such as prayers, food, festive celebrations or any other community services.

 Vraj youth also holds annual summer camps called Vraj Youth Camp.
 Youth of different age groups get together to enjoy a week of fun.